Giovanni Delfino (cardinal): Works

-Giovanni Delfino wrote three historical tragedies based on the traditional Counter-Reformation conflict between reason of state and love or personal ethics: Cleopatra, Lucrezia, Creso; and a free adaptation from Ariosto, Medoro, all printed posthumously.
+Delfino's literary activity begun in his university years in Padua.
+Today he is chiefly remembered for his four plays.
+He wrote three historical tragedies based on the traditional Counter-Reformation conflict between reason of state and love or personal ethics: Cleopatra, Lucrezia, Creso; and a free adaptation from the Orlando Furioso, Medoro, all printed posthumously.
+Delfino contributed to the controversy over the propriety of rhyme in tragedy, and himself used less rhyme in his later works.

+Although well known and appreciated in intellectually distinguished circles, Delfino chose not to publish his works during his lifetime.
 The Cleopatra was first printed in Scipione Maffei's collection Teatro italiano.
-The four tragedies were published in Utrecht in 1730 and re-edited in a much more correct edition by Comino in Padua in 1733 together with an apologetic Dialogo sopra le tragedie.
+The four tragedies were published in Utrecht in 1730 and re-edited in a much more correct edition by Comino in Padua in 1733 together with an apologetic Dialogo sopra le tragedie, in which he advocated a neoclassical reform of tragedy.

-Delfino left two manuscripts containing ten philosophical and scientific Dialogues in prose.
-He appears to be very well versed in the New Science, discusses Pierre Gassendi’s and Galileo’s theories and Lucretius' atomism.
+Delfino wrote six Dialogues in verse on philosophical and scientific questions that were published posthumously in Venice in 1740.
+He left two manuscripts containing ten philosophical and scientific Dialogues in prose.
+Delfino appears to be very well versed in the New Science, discusses Pierre Gassendi’s and Galileo’s theories, Lucretius' atomism, the philosophy of Franciscus Patricius and Francis Bacon and the scientific and philosophical ideas of Fortunio Liceti and Athanasius Kircher.
+His vivid writing style was much appreciated by Orazio Rucellai and Carlo Roberto Dati.
 Only one of his prose Dialogues - dedicated to astronomy - has been published.

+He wrote also poems on celebratory, heroic or meditative subjects and ethical and political remarks on Sallust's Bellum Catilinae and Tacitus's Agricola.

+Delfino was made a member of the Accademia Galileiana on April 3, 1645, and of the Accademia della Crusca on September 27, 1667.
+His correspondents included, among others: the poets Ciro di Pers, and Michelangelo Torcigliani, the Emperor Leopold I, the Generalfeldmarschall Raimondo Montecuccoli, the Cardinal Giulio Rospigliosi (famous poet and future Pope Clement IX) and the Jesuit philosopher and Cardinal Francesco Sforza Pallavicino.